Shai Gilgeous-Alexander NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- Conceding 117.1 points per game last season made the Warriors the 21st-ranked team in the NBA defensively.
+- On defense the Warriors gave up 117.1 points per game last year, 21st in the league.

-- The Warriors conceded 43.3 rebounds on average last season, 15th in the league.
+- The Warriors gave up 43.3 rebounds on average last season, 15th in the league.

-- Conceding an average of 25.7 assists last season, the Warriors were the 15th-ranked squad in the league.
+- In terms of assists, the Warriors allowed 25.7 per contest last year, ranking them 15th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!